Return To Handbook IndexRoss Crain's Resume

 The sonic neutron crossplot method involves the simultaneous solution of the sonic and neutron response equations for porosity.
 They are similar in form to the density neutron pair, and will not be repeated here.

-Complex lithology is best suited to this method.
-Since both logs respond similarly to shale, the formulae do not have much accuracy in shaly sands.
+Since both logs respond similarly to shale, the formulae do not have much accuracy in very shaly sands.

 Gas effect is similar to the density neutron crossplot, so gas may be corrected for.